 Andy and I left Monteverde a day early since our guesthouse there was so bad, and we weren’t really enjoying ourselves anyway.
 Since we had already booked a fancy place for two nights as a splurge, we found a backpacker hostel for one night.

 But this wasn’t just any hostel.
 Arenal Hostel Resort had two pools, including one with a small swim-up bar, hammocks all around for relaxation, and a good buffet breakfast.
 The pool with the swim-up bar was heated, though not a thermal pool.
 Andy and I had our own room and bathroom, but there were dorm options for anyone who wanted to save even more money.
 This was the kind of place where you could get a little of the hot springs resort feel without the high costs.
 There were several places to eat within walking distance.

 We paid $77 for one night at Arenal Hostel Resort.
-If you’re on a budget and still want to experience the resort feel of La Fortuna, this is a great option.
+If you’re on a budget and backpacking in Costa Rica, but you still want to experience the resort feel of La Fortuna, this is a great option.
 The staff were really helpful, and they even had discounted tickets to Baldi Hot Springs, which I’ll talk about more below.